DylanGriffith/libcluster-cloud-foundry/README.md

 end
 ```

-You will also need to update your start command in `mix.exs` to set the correct name for your node.
+You will also need to update your start command in `manifest.yml` to set the correct name for your node.
 The following example is something that has worked for me:

 ```yaml
 ---